 Whole-house sediment filters can be standalone filters, or they may be included as part of a larger whole-house water filtration system.

-The most common standalone sediment filter types are spin-down filters and cartridge filters.
+The most common standalone sediment filtration systems are spin-down filters and cartridge filters.

 Spin-down sediment filters